TZstatsADS/spr2017-proj3-group8/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 + Ken Chew
-	+ Ensemble different methods and generate main.R
+	+ Ensemble different methods and generate main.R, test.R, train.R
-	+ Explore Neural Network Method
+	+ Implemented Convolutional Neural Network Method

 + Sean Reddy
 	+ Train, tune and test Neural Network model based on SIFT and HoG